-Whether it’s a distributor launching their own portal so customers can buy online or a start-up creating a marketplace tailored to solve the distribution challenges facing a particular industry, becoming a leader means getting to market fast — and having cloud based payment services will be an expected part of the experience.
+Whether it’s a distributor launching their own portal so customers can buy online or a start-up creating a marketplace tailored to solve the distribution challenges facing a particular industry, becoming a leader means getting to market fast — and having cloud-based payment services will be an expected part of the core customer experience.
 Many of these organizations are realizing they might not have time to build their own embedded lending solution, and that partnering with an embedded fintech firm is the way to go as it gives them an edge by getting to market sooner than their competitors.

-As expressed in the TechCrunch article referenced earlier, a lack of deep expertise in a variety of areas — like the underlying technology required, regulatory issues, and finance itself — is one major reason why not all companies are choosing to be fintechs with their own payment platforms.
+As expressed in the TechCrunch article referenced earlier, a lack of deep expertise in a variety of areas — like the underlying technology required, regulatory issues, and finance itself — is one major reason why not all companies are choosing provide invoice financing fintech offerings within their own payment platforms.

-Building a solution in-house is an expensive and time-consuming endeavor, which might take marketplaces, portals, and apps away from their core missions and strategies during a critical time in their development when their focus is on getting buyers interested in using the platforms, they are spending time and effort trying to build an integrated payments solution when they should really be focused on establishing and growing their business.
+Building a solution in-house is an expensive and time-consuming endeavor, which might take marketplaces, portals, and apps away from their core business and strategies during a critical time in their development.
+Rather than keeping their focus on getting buyers interested in using the platforms, they are spending time and effort trying to build an integrated payments solution when they should really be focused on establishing and growing their business.
 To quote the famous adage, “there’s no need to reinvent the wheel.”

 This data is crucial for making strategic decisions about maximizing success generally, such as defining target markets, segmenting users, and enhancing the product.
 But it’s also important at the individual level; this data can be used to boost sales by replicating Amazon’s practice of making personalized purchase recommendations based on previously purchased or viewed items.

-Many fintech startups and established fintech payment companies alike already have data that can help, as well as the means to get an embedded finance solution up and running faster, which means platform-specific data will be generated faster.
-Also to note, is that these fintechs have already figured out the workflows for the payment experience so that it will both serve buyers and generate data effectively.
+Many fintech startups and established invoice financing fintech companies alike already have data that can help, as well as the means to get embedded fintech services up and running faster, which means platform-specific data will be generated faster.
+Also to note, is that these invoice financing fintechs have already figured out the workflows for the payment experience so that it will both serve buyers and generate data effectively.